 Planting this variety of grass is similar to planting other grass.
 But, you need to follow these tips to be successful in planting it.

-- Extended drought will cause the turf turn to yellow or brown.
+Extended drought will cause the turf to turn to yellow or brown.
 Therefore, you need to water it more.

 7. How to Plant Zoysia Grass Seed

 This particular grass is also perfect for warmer areas.
-However, it is more tolerant to shade than Bermuda grass.
+However, it is more tolerant of shade than Bermuda grass.

 Moreover, its dormancy is also shorter than Bermuda grass.
 However, this drought-tolerant grass usually develops thatch.
 Therefore, you will need dethatching it in the fall.